kaoh/globalplatform/README.md

 * [OpenSSL](http://www.openssl.org/) (MacOS is already providing this as LibreSSL)
 * [zlib](http://www.zlib.net/) (MacOS should already bundle this, for Windows a pre-built version is included)
 * [cmocka](https://cmocka.org/) for running the tests
+* [Pandoc](https://pandoc.org/installing.html) for generating the man page the tests

 ## Unix

-Install the dependencies with `brew` or your distribution's package system:
+Install the dependencies with `brew` or your distribution's package manager:

 ~~~
-brew install openssl doxygen pandoc cmake cmocka zlib graphviz
+brew install openssl doxygen pandoc cmake cmocka zlib graphviz pcsc-lite
 ~~~

 ### Compile

+__NOTE:__ If using Homebrew in parallel and having not used Homebrew for installing the dependencies but the distribution's package manager then several tools and libraries can be hidden by Homebrew or are not installed in Homebrew (`pkgconfig`, `PC/SC Lite`, `cmocka`, ...).
+One option is to install these tools and libraries with `brew` or remove the Homebrew path from the `PATH` variable temporarily
+(which should be `./home/linuxbrew/.linuxbrew/bin:/home/linuxbrew/.linuxbrew/sbin`).

 ```
 cd \path\to\globalplatform